omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/8 SQL Lab.md

 ### Part 3: SQL and Python Exercises (20 minutes)

 1. **SQL Exercise:**
-   - Convert the following SQL queries into executable code.
+  - See how the following SQL is converted into Python code.
+Run the following code and explain the output, describing the steps taken and final table.
+Use comments or markdown cells.
      ```sql
      -- Create a table
      CREATE TABLE Products (